andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/flex-1.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Instead, you can place the controls in two `flex: 1` containers and they will center the label by sharing the space evenly:
+Instead, you can put the controls in two `flex: 1` containers and they will center the label by sharing the space evenly:

 ```html {2,8}
 <div style="display: flex;">